bradhaywood/WebService-PayPal-NVP/README.md

 A lot of this module was taken from [Business::PayPal::NVP](https://metacpan.org/pod/Business::PayPal::NVP) by Scott Wiersdorf.
 It was only rewritten in order to work properly in [Catalyst::Model::Adaptor](https://metacpan.org/pod/Catalyst::Model::Adaptor).

+## THANKS

+I'd like to thank Olaf Alders for his contributions to this project!

 # LICENSE